realodix/urlhub/readme.md

 ## License
-UrlHub is an open-source software licensed under the [MIT license](https://github.com/realodix/urlhub/blob/master/LICENSE).
+- UrlHub is an open-source software licensed under the [MIT license](https://github.com/realodix/urlhub/blob/master/LICENSE).
+- IP to Country Lite database by [DB-IP](https://db-ip.com) is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) License.